 - Mother nature designed real fur to keep the animals warm, so nothing can beat it when it comes to adequate insulation in freezing temperatures.

-- Animal skin is moisture proof, just like animal skin.
+- Animal skin is moisture proof.

 - Fur fibers shed less as compared to faux fur.